EshaanAgg/redis-tester/STAGES.md

 - **Slug**: `qv8`
 - **Difficulty**: `easy`
-- **Marketing**: In this stage, you will extend your `GEODIST` implementation to support multiple units for distance measurement.
+- **Summary**: In this stage, you will extend your `GEODIST` implementation to support multiple units for distance measurement.

 In this stage, you will enhance your `GEODIST` implementation to support multiple units for distance measurement.